Rixtho/BonusProject_IN8014/README.md

-# BonusProject for Embedded Systems
+# Bonus Project for Embedded Systems
 Light controller for bonus project in Embedded Systems (IN8014)